 The West Authority and its component units maintain various funds that are grouped for management purposes into various fund types.
-Information is presented separately in the Governmental Fund Balance Sheet and in the Governmental Statement of Revenues, Expenditures, and Changes In Fund Balances for the General Fund, the WJLD O&M Special Revenue Fund, the ALD O&M Special Revenue Fund, the ALD Capital Projects Fund, and the WJLD Capital Projects Fund.
-All of these funds are considered to be "major" funds.
+Information is presented separately in the Governmental Fund Balance Sheet and in the Governmental Statement of Revenues, Expenditures, and Changes In Fund Balances for the General Fund, the WJLD O&M Special Revenue Fund, the ALD O&M Special Revenue Fund, the ALD Capital Projects Fund, the WJLD Capital Projects Fund, and the WJLD Debt Service Fund.
+All of these funds are considered to be "major" funds except for the WJLD Debt Service Fund.